monero-ecosystem/meta/readme.md

 + [monero-java-rpc](https://github.com/monero-ecosystem/monero-java-rpc) - Java interface for managing a Monero wallet - Maintained by woodser
 + [submit-tx-via-tor](https://github.com/monero-ecosystem/submit-tx-via-tor) - Bash script to submit raw Monero transactions over Tor - Maintained bt skftn
 + [Pymonero](https://github.com/monero-ecosystem/pymonero) - Fork of monero-project/monero to deliver python c++ bindings - Maintainded by ehanoc
++ [MoneroBox](https://github.com/monero-ecosystem/monerobox) - MoneroBox aims to make a plug-and-play, zero-configuration Monero full node running on a Single-Board-Computer such as Rock64 and Raspberry Pi 3 - Maintained by Jasonhcwong
++ [Monero-Javascript](https://github.com/monero-ecosystem/monero-javascript) - Monero wallet and daemon JavaScript API - Mantained by Woodser
 &nbsp;

 **Warning:** All repositories in this project are maintained by community members and not by the Monero Core Team.
 Make your own researches before using any projects stored in these repositories.